 Our approach to risk is an integral part of our leadership culture, our governance framework and organisational processes.
-Sydney Metro uses a Three Lines model for enterprise assurance, which defines the committee structure, roles, responsibilities, accountabilities, and assurance arrangements.

-We apply the risk management in accordance with the NSW Government's Audit and Risk Management Standard TPP-20-08 that is based on the ISO 31000:2018 Risk Management Standard as a way of achieving a structured approach to the management of risk.
+We apply enterprise risk management in accordance with the NSW government's Internal Audit and Risk Management Policy for the General Government Sector TPP-20-08 that is based on the international standard for risk management (ISO 31000:2018) as a way of achieving a structured approach to the management of risk.
+We regularly monitor our environment to identify and effectively respond to emerging risks.
+Our culture supports Sydney Metro to identify and respond to new risks as they arise.